-Here is a list of resources that are recommended for you, as they can help you avoid all the frustrations of starting your own sites or businesses.
+Here is a list of essential digital marketing tools and resources that are recommended for you, as they can help you avoid all the frustrations of starting your own sites or businesses.
 Most are free tools, but some require you to make a purchase which we will earn an affiliate income.

 Startup Stock Photos – Started as an outlet for photos that Eric Bailey and Josh Krakauer were already taking regularly, this site has grown and now provides free photos for everyone to use commercially and personally.

 MoPhoto – A photo service created specially for bloggers and social media enthusiasts.
 Sign up to get 7 free photos weekly.

 Bossfight – A free hi-resolution stock photo site categorized into tech, objects, nature, people, animals, food, city and buildings.
 There is also an option to download all the images.